ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     Return   : uint32_t

 This API is used by the CPU to indicate to the platform IC that processing of the highest pending interrupt has begun.
-It should return the id of the interrupt which is being processed.
+It should return the raw, unmodified value obtained from the interrupt controller when acknowledging an interrupt.
+The actual interrupt number shall be extracted from this raw value using the API `plat_ic_get_interrupt_id()`__.

+.. __: platform-interrupt-controller-API.rst#function-unsigned-int-plat-ic-get-interrupt-id-unsigned-int-raw-optional

 This function in ARM standard platforms using GICv2, reads the *Interrupt Acknowledge Register* (``GICC_IAR``).
 This changes the state of the highest priority pending interrupt from pending to active in the interrupt controller.
-It returns the value read from the ``GICC_IAR``.
-This value is the id of the interrupt whose state has been changed.
+It returns the value read from the ``GICC_IAR``, unmodified.

 In the case of ARM standard platforms using GICv3, if the API is invoked from EL3, the function reads the system register ``ICC_IAR0_EL1``, *Interrupt